Become a savvy traveller. 50 Travel Tips to guide you through your adventures.

 Don’t buy a money belt, fanny-pack or bum-bag.
-Thieves can quickly identify you and target you.
+Thieves can and will quickly identify you and target you.
 Money belts say “Look at me, I’m a tourist with money!
 Rip me off!”

-If you are concerned for your safety at any time, make sure you know the safest path back to a safe zone as quickly as possible.
+If you are concerned for your safety at any time, make sure you know the safest path back to a safe area as quickly as possible.

 There are scammers out there, and it’s the naive rookie travelers that are their easiest targets.